exelix11/mono-nx/README.md

 If you want to try making a switch homebrew in C# you can follow the examples in the `managed/` folder, you can build them using the normal dotnet 9.0 sdk for linux or windows and then copy the final dll files to your console.

-You will probably want to setup one of the remote logging options in the [config.ini](sd_files/mono/config.ini) file to catch unhandled exceptions
+You will probably want to setup one of the logging options in the [config.ini](sd_files/mono/config.ini) file to catch unhandled exceptions.

 > [!IMPORTANT]
-> Reminder for when you will hit things that do not work: **this is an unsupported port, do NOT open issues on the real dotnet/runtime repo about this**.
-If you want to help document what is borken you can open an issue in this repo but currently I do not plan on investigating and fixing more unsupported features.
+> Reminder for when you **will** hit things that do not work. **this is an unsupported port, do NOT open issues on the real dotnet/runtime.**.
+If you want to help document what is borken you can open an issue in this repo, I won't provide support in the form of investigating and fixing unsupported features but I can answer technical questions.

 # Building the runtime